PointlessBox/dros/README.md

 6. Now make sure you got read/write permissions on the associated USB device by running `sudo chmod a+rw /dev/ttyUSB0`

-7. Now open two additional terminals and connect them to your dros workspace 'sick-ws'.
+7. Now open two additional terminals and connect them to your DROS workspace 'sick-ws'.

 8. In the first terminal tun `roscore`
 In the second terminal run